Changissnz/selfinterest/README.md

 utility, and clearly does not answer for the cause of question: why self-interest needed to employ deception in practice to produce one or more sequences of events intended to be misinterpreted.
 One explanation is that gains needed to occur and there were impediments perceived.
-And since circumstances personal to self-interest are lackluster, filled with incongruencies and unfairness borne out of misunderstanding, likewise the intended effect of deception, the merit of acting for that deception is judged on a spectrum instead of somewhere with hard lines.
+And since circumstances personal to self-interest were lackluster, filled with incongruencies and unfairness borne partially out of misunderstanding, likewise the intended effect of deception, the merit of acting for that deception was judged on a spectrum instead of somewhere with hard lines.